Skip to content

 Before you get started

-• You'll use your blog homepage URL to import your WordPress blog in HubSpot.
+• You'll need your WordPress blog's homepage URL to import your blog in to HubSpot.

 Import a WordPress blog

-• In the left sidebar menu, navigate to Website > Blog.
+2. In the left sidebar menu, navigate to Content > Blog.

-• In the Current view section, click the first dropdown menu and select Import blog.
+3. Click the Current view dropdown menu and select Import blog.

-• On the import overview page, click Import new blog in the top right.
-If you've already imported a blog, click the Start new import dropdown menu instead and select Blog posts
+1. On the Content Import page, click the Start new import dropdown menu and select Blog posts

-• Select the WordPress connect option, then click Next.
+2. Select WordPress connect and then click Next.

 • The blog you are attempting to import isn’t a WordPress blog.